Travel Expenditures

 A privately-owned motor vehicle may be used for university business when it is the most appropriate transportation mode, such as for local trips.
 Use of a privately-owned vehicle may not be used for long trips that result in a higher total cost (mileage + meals + lodging) to the university than round trip economy class airfare.

-Individuals will be reimbursed at the current Internal Revenue Services (IRS) mileage rate.
-The personal mileage reimbursement covers all costs related to the operation of the vehicle, including service, maintenance, insurance, depreciation, and gas.
+Individuals will be reimbursed at the current Internal Revenue Services (IRS) mileage rate for miles in excess of their normal commute (i.e. employee home to primary work location).
+The mileage reimbursement covers all costs related to the operation of the vehicle, including service, maintenance, insurance, depreciation, and gas.

 Rental vehicles